 Law enforcement officials say there are several signs associated with drunk driving:

 - Weaving, swerving, drifting, or straddling the center line

 - Driving on the wrong side of the road

 - Driving after dark with headlights off

 Keeping these things in mind can help you avoid a dangerous situation.
 If you spot what you think is an impaired driver, keep a safe distance and call 9-1-1.
 Do not attempt to stop the vehicle yourself.

-Check out the rest of the myths on drunk driving debunked here!
+Check out myths on drunk driving debunked here!

 For those who are interested in owning Amazon’s Best Seller, “Plaintiff 101” as a valuable resource: